The world this wiki

 Sébastien Lecornu

-Sébastien Lecornu is the prime minister of France, appointed by Emmanuel Macron on September 9th 2025—Mr Macron's fifth prime minister since 2022.
-He took office on September 10th.
+Sébastien Lecornu is the prime minister of France, appointed by Emmanuel Macron in September 2025—Mr Macron's fifth prime minister since 2022.

 Background: Aged 39 at the time of his appointment.
 The son of an aerospace technician and a medical secretary from rural Normandy.
 Not a technocrat, nor educated at one of France's elite institutions.
 A former Republican, described as a "Gaullist"—a believer in a strong and independent state.
 A reservist in the gendarmerie.